Escheat: Bankruptcies and liquidations

-Escheat can still occur in England and Wales, if a person is made bankrupt or a corporation is liquidated.
-Usually this means that all the property held by that person is 'vested in' (transferred to) the Official Receiver or Trustee in Bankruptcy.
-However, it is open to the Receiver or Trustee to refuse to accept that property by disclaiming it.
-It is relatively common for a trustee in bankruptcy to disclaim freehold property which may give rise to a liability, for example the common parts of a block of flats owned by the bankrupt would ordinarily pass to the trustee to be realised in order to pay his debts, but the property may give the landlord an obligation to spend money for the benefit of lessees of the flats.
-The bankruptcy of the original owner means that the freehold is no longer the bankrupt's legal property, and the disclaimer destroys the freehold estate, so that the land ceases to be owned by anyone and effectively escheats to become land held by the Crown in demesne.
-This situation affects a few hundred properties each year.
+Escheat can still occur in England and Wales when a person is declared bankrupt or a corporation is liquidated.
+In such cases, the property held by that person or corporation is usually vested in (transferred to) the official receiver or trustee in bankruptcy.
+The receiver or trustee may, however, decline to accept the property by disclaiming it.

+A trustee in bankruptcy will relatively often disclaim freehold property that carries a potential liability.
+For example, the common parts of a block of flats owned by a bankrupt would ordinarily pass to the trustee to be realised toward paying the bankrupt's debts, but the property may impose on the landlord an obligation to spend money for the benefit of the flats' lessees.
+The owner's bankruptcy means the freehold is no longer the bankrupt's legal property, and the disclaimer extinguishes the freehold estate.
+The land then ceases to be owned by anyone and effectively escheats, becoming land held by the Crown in demesne.
+A few hundred properties are affected in this way each year.

-Although such escheated property is owned by the Crown, it is not part of the Crown Estate, unless the Crown (through the Crown Estate Commissioners) 'completes' the escheat, by taking steps to exert rights as owner.
-However, usually, in the example given above, the tenants of the flats, or their mortgagees would exercise their rights given by the Insolvency Act 1986 to have the freehold property transferred to them.
-This is the main difference between escheat and bona vacantia, as in the latter, a grant takes place automatically, with no need to 'complete' the transaction.
+Although such escheated property is owned by the Crown, it does not form part of the Crown Estate unless the Crown, acting through the Crown Estate Commissioners, "completes" the escheat by taking steps to exercise the rights of ownership.
+In the example above, the flats' tenants or their mortgagees would usually instead exercise their rights under the Insolvency Act 1986 to have the freehold transferred to them.
+This is the principal difference between escheat and bona vacantia: in the latter, the transfer occurs automatically, with no need to "complete" it.